jellyfinhub-sketch/jellyfin-theme-mode-codes/README.md

 > ⚠️ Some folders require additional plugins or scripts to be installed first — make sure to read the instructions inside each folder carefully before applying any code!

-> ⚠️ You can still access settings by clicking on your **profile picture** in the top right corner.

 ---